daenvil/MCDatapacks/_includes/legal_terms.md

 - Download, use, and edit this datapack[^1] **for personal use**.
 - Use this datapack or variations of it in a Minecraft server.
-- Create public content that uses this datapack or variations of it (e.g. gameplay videos on online platforms), as long as you **acknowledge me (Daenvil) as the author of this datapack** and provide a link to either this webpage or the datapack's PlanetMinecraft page, if listed above.
+- Publish audiovisual content that uses this datapack or variations of it (e.g. gameplay videos on online platforms), as long as you **acknowledge me (Daenvil) as the author of this datapack** and provide a link either to this website or to the datapack's PlanetMinecraft page, if listed above.

 You are **not** allowed to: